CarInsurance.com Insights

 • Engineers pay 12% less for car insurance than typical drivers, an average of $258 less per year.

-• Doctors save 2% more per year than engineers, amounting to $32 per year.
+• Engineers save 2% more per year than doctors, amounting to $32 a year.

 Average car insurance cost for doctors and engineers

-Before applying a professional discount of 10%, doctors pay $2,110 per year on average for full coverage car insurance.
-Engineers pay an average of $2,143 for coverage before a professional discount of 12%.
+Before applying a professional discount of 10%, doctors pay an average of $2,110 per year for full coverage car insurance.
+Engineers pay an average of $2,143 for coverage before a 12% professional discount.

 “Insurance companies take on a certain risk when they offer coverage,” says Kevin Kramer, COO for Ignition Dealer Services.
 “The greater the risk they deem the insured to be, the higher the premium they will charge.
 Because insurance companies tend to view certain professions, like doctors, as less risky, they may offer them a lower premium compared to the average insured individual.”